How to Apply

 Applicants to the program must be in the last semester of undergraduate study or hold a bachelor's degree in biology, chemistry, engineering, or related sciences from an accredited college or university.
 Applicants with business, law or other degrees will be considered on a case by case basis.

+Applicants are to submit all required credentials and supporting documentation no later than the application deadlines listed below.
+Applications are reviewed on a rolling, space available basis.
 Students can be admitted for full-time or part-time studies.
 The program admissions committee makes all admission recommendations on a case-by-case basis.
 The Dean of the Graduate School makes all final admissions decisions.

 4-year Bachelor's degree*